taknight-101/taknight-101.github.io/_posts/2024-02-28-realtime-chat.md

 ---

+## Outro

-##### And that's all.
+And that's all.
 Thank you all for reaching this far, and hope you enjoyed this blog as well as i hope to see you soon in another blog

+## References

-> References
+> graphql

-### 1.graphql

 [Setting up and Testing your first GraphQL API Tutorial (Part 1 of 3)](https://www.servicenow.com/community/now-platform-articles/setting-up-and-testing-your-first-graphql-api-tutorial-part-1-of/ta-p/2307775)